cerenyildirim/MCMC_for_Bayesian_estimation/README.md

 # MCMC for Bayesian Estimation of Differential Privacy from Membership Inference Attacks

-This repository contains MATLAB and Python code for Bayesian estimation of differential privacy (DP) parameters using Markov Chain Monte Carlo (MCMC) methods, with a focus on analyzing membership inference attacks (MIA).
+This repository includes the implementation of the paper "MCMC for Bayesian estimation of Differential Privacy from Membership Inference Attacks" (https://www.arxiv.org/pdf/2504.16683).
 The code supports both artificial and real data experiments, and includes scripts for running attacks, estimating DP parameters, and visualizing results.

 ## File and Script Descriptions